jakobheibel/development_models_east_asia/README.md

 source(here("Run_Analysis.R"))
 ```

 All figures and other outputs are stored in the folder `../output`.
 The main dataset `macro_world.RData` is stored in the folder `../data`.
-The repository does not include the raw data files in `../data/raw` used to create the main dataset.

 ## Authors
 - **Jakob Heibel**